varun-sha/zephyr/scripts/Readme_Uvision.txt

 linker:C:\Users\varunsha\zephyr\samples\hello_world\build\zephyr\linker.cmd
  generating...

-You will file 2 files u
-As of now GCC_ARM & K64F is supported , additional targets can be added by editing  target.json, index.json &  alias.json
+You will get 2 uvision project files in current folder As of now Toolchain: GCC_ARM & target:  SAME70Q21 & K64F are supported , additional targets can be added by editing  target.json, index.json &  alias.json

-4) Working model:-

-Build is done from cmake & ninja only. ninja generates deps file( .ninja_deps), I have used this file to create project depency list using command "ninja -t deps" using scripts & then used that file to populate zephyr source code for uvision. scan_resources_zephyr() is used to acheive above functionality.

-Then after created c/h/cpp/s/linker files resource dictionary, it is fed to uvision generater, which fills various values in template & create uvision project.
-Various helper scripts for toolchain, target, export, utils  & path are required & have been changed according to Zephyr requirements.
+4)Build:-

+Build is done from cmake & ninja only and not from Keil.
+So rebuild using cmake and run export project script.
+Keil project will automatically get updated if project is generated at same location.